Last edited: Aug 12, 2020

 For a long time, I blamed and hated myself.
 I had failed God.

-Since I got born-again I had believed and taught that we're supposed to trust God to lead us to the right person in order to avoid unfortunate relationships, but here was I with a negative testimony.
+Since my born-again experience, I believed and taught that we're supposed to trust God to lead us to the right person in order to avoid unfortunate relationships.
+But here was I with a negative testimony.

 I hated myself and believed God hated me too.
 I didn't think he will ever use me again.